Description

 Tags

-• Robert Street closed between 11th Street and Kellogg Boulevard
+Friday, November 21, Robert Street will reopen to traffic between 11th Street and Kellogg Boulevard by end of day.

 NOTE: All construction activities and traffic impacts are weather and schedule permitting and subject to change.

-Map showing road closures and lane restriction in downtown Saint Paul September 12, 2025
+Map showing road closures and lane restrictions in downtown Saint Paul November 21, 2025

 Construction is happening throughout downtown.
 Plan accordingly and expect delays.
 Please follow all posted signs.
 Road and lane closures will change as construction continues.